Akhetonics/Connect-A-PIC/README.md

 # Install Nazca
 In order to be able to compile the exported Nazca code, you want to have Nazca installed properly https://nazca-design.org/installation/

+# Tools we use
+In this project we are using GodotTestDriver, GoDotTest, Shouldly, maybe Coverlet Checkensoft has some approach for unit testing: https://github.com/chickensoft-games/GoDotTest